andrew1024/scapy-lab/lab.md

 ```

 Save your changes.
-We will test the script by sending some ICMP *echo request* or ping messages to Google; to ensure that the `sniff()` function only processes IPv4 ICMP datagrams, we will use a filter.
+We will test the script by sending some ICMP *echo request* (ping) datagrams to Google.

-The `-f FILTER` argument is used to pass tcpdump-like filters to Scapy; to filter out everything except IPv4 ICMP datagrams the filter `ip and icmp` should be used:
+To ensure that `pkt_callback()` is only called for our desired type of packet, we will make use of the script's `-f FILTER` argument where `FILTER` is any valid Berkely Packet Filter string.
+To limit our sniffing to IPv4 ICMP packets, we will use `ip and icmp` as our BPF:

 ```bash
 sudo python3 lab.py iface -f ip and icmp
 ```

-While the script is running, open another terminal session and use the ping command to send the *echo request* datagrams:
+While the script is running, open another terminal session and use the `ping` command:

 ```bash
 ping -4 google.com